-We are an international firm with offices located in Calgary, Toronto, Edmonton, Ottawa, Vancouver, Beijing, Doha, Bermuda and Washington D.C.
+We are an international firm with offices located in Calgary, Toronto, Edmonton, Ottawa, Vancouver, Beijing, Doha and Washington D.C.:

-Our Calgary office was founded in 1922.
+- Our Calgary office was founded in 1922.
 Initially, our reputation in Alberta was built upon our work in the oil industry.
 While this work is still prominent in our Calgary office, students can also expect to work in all of the areas outlined above.
-Calgary remains our largest office with approximately 190 lawyers and business advisors.
-Our Toronto office has experienced strong growth over the last ten years.
-While this office is still growing, we currently have over 160 lawyers and business advisors.
-With just over 40 lawyers, our Edmonton office offers the best of both worlds.
-As a smaller office, it provides you with the entrepreneurial and creative experience of a boutique while still giving you access to the work and resources of a major national firm.
-Recognizing the strategic importance of British Columbia to the nation and as a gateway to Asia, we opened our Vancouver office in 2014.
-We have plans for significant and strategic growth for this office in key practices and industries that support and complement our firm's core strengths.
+Calgary remains our largest office with approximately 170 lawyers. - Our Toronto office has experienced strong growth over the last ten years.
+We currently have over 160 lawyers and business advisors in the Toronto office, and we continue to grow the office through strategic and organic growth, the latter developed through our student program. - With just over 40 lawyers and business advisors, our Edmonton office offers the best of both worlds, providing students with the entrepreneurial and creative experience of a boutique while still giving them access to the work and resources of a major national firm.